Lickability/swift-best-practices/ViewStore.md

 ### `Action`

-`Action`s can be perfomed by the corresponding `View` using the `send(_ action:)` API. `Action` is typically modeled as an `enum`.
+`Action`s can be performed by the corresponding `View` using the `send(_ action:)` API. `Action` is typically modeled as an `enum`.
 When an action is performed, it typically has an effect on the view state.
 For example, `.refresh` might be an action that a `View` triggers on a view store, resulting in it re-fetching data and updating its corresponding `viewState`.

 # Updating View State